cocoafish/cocoafish-ruby/README.md

       puts "  Photo:   #{checkin.photo.urls.large_1024}\n\n"
     end

-Running this script performs the actions and shows the nearby checkins:
+Running this script performs the actions and shows the nearby checkins along with URLs for the uploaded checkin photos:

     Checkin 0
       User:    Jane User